cnatsis/tlc-nyc-trip-data-collector/README.md

 python3 main.py
 ```

+Once the downloading of files is complete, they will be stored in the `data` directory.

 ### Docker

 In order to run the application using `Docker` & `docker-compose`, run the following script.
 This script produces a